 Some people think we are mysterious, while others think we are weird.

 I don’t blame others for not understanding INFJs because, for the longest time, I didn’t even understand myself.
-I didn’t understand why I am so quiet and how the INFJ personality and its cognitive functions work.
+I didn’t understand why I was so quiet and how the INFJ personality and its cognitive functions work.
 But now that I have a better understanding of my INFJ personality traits, I realize that:

 The INFJ personality type is a paradox.